Frequently Asked Questions About the Special Enrollment Period (SEP)

 No. Only getting married will qualify you and your partner for a Special Enrollment Period.

 Does It Matter if I Quit My Job or if I Am Let Go?

 No. If you were previously covered through your job and you lose that coverage, you may apply for a Special Enrollment Period.

 If I Get COBRA After I Lose Coverage Through a Job, Can I Still Apply For a Special Enrollment Period?

-Yes, you can apply for special enrollment period if you cancel your COBRA benefits or if they are going to expire.
-Expiration of your COBRA benefits is a qualifying life event.
+Yes, you can apply for special enrollment period if your COBRA benefits expire.
+Expiration of your COBRA benefits is a Qualifying Life Event.

 What if I Cancel My Health Insurance Plan, or if My Plan Is Canceled?

 Sorry.
 Loss of coverage due to voluntarily canceling your health insurance plan, having your plan canceled because you did not pay your premium, or because your plan did not meet the requirements as stated by the Affordable Care Act (ACA) do not qualify as life events that allow you to enroll during a Special Enrollment Period.

 What if I Miss Open Enrollment and Don’t Have a Qualifying Life Event?